vfarcic/vfarcic.github.io/jx/who.md

 ---

 * The need to scale<!-- .element: class="fragment" -->
-* Teams that still together sharing Jenkins<!-- .element: class="fragment" -->
+* Teams that share Jenkins<!-- .element: class="fragment" -->
-* Still yet ready to switch to containers<!-- .element: class="fragment" -->
+* Not yet ready to switch to containers<!-- .element: class="fragment" -->
 * Typically big organizations<!-- .element: class="fragment" -->